BismuthCloud/faas/README.md

 This is the container orchestration system (+ platform service stub) used by [Bismuth Cloud](https://www.bismuth.cloud).

+## Developing
+### VSCode Devcontainer (Recommended)
+* Open this workspace in a devcontainer
+* `cargo build`
+* `./bootstrap.sh`, or the equivalent:
+    * Bootstrap zookeeper: `./target/debug/bismuthctl --zookeeper zookeeper1:2181 bootstrap`
+    * Provision the node you're on, e.g. `./target/debug/bismuthctl --zookeeper zookeeper1:2181 provision 127.0.0.1`
+    * Create a function to run:
+      * `./target/debug/bismuthctl --zookeeper zookeeper1:2181 create-function docker.io/library/alpine:latest 'exec:/bin/ls'` to run /bin/ls on each request
+      * `./target/debug/bismuthctl --zookeeper zookeeper1:2181 create-function docker.io/library/python:3.11 'server:8000:/usr/local/bin/python3 -m http.server'` to run python's web server as init and proxy to it for requests.
+    * Mark the current node as a backend for the function: `./target/debug/bismuthctl --zookeeper zookeeper1:2181 add-backend {id from create-function above} 127.0.0.1`

+### On Host
+* Install Rust
+* Install deps: `apt-get install -y curl make clang pkg-config libssl-dev libfmt-dev protobuf-compiler containerd iptables iproute2 tmux`
+* Build: `cargo build`
+* Bring up ancillary services: `docker-compose up -d`
+* `./bootstrap.sh`

+## Using
+* Run `./start_all.sh` to start frontend, backend, and API.
+* Now you should be able to `curl http://localhost:8000/invoke/{function id}`

+### In case of containerd issues

+If you need to manually remove a container (everything should be cleaned up on startup but something will always go wrong in a new and unexpected way):
+* `sudo ctr -n=bismuth task list` to get the PID of the init task
+* `sudo kill -9` it
+* `sudo ctr -n=bismuth container rm {container_id}`
+* `sudo ctr -n=bismuth snapshots rm /run/bismuthd/roots/{container_id}`

+### In case of zookeeper issues (cluster consistency, old function specs, etc.)

+* Easiest is to just destroy the cluster and re-create per setup above.
+  * `/usr/share/zookeeper/bin/zkCli.sh`
+  * `deleteall /default`

 ## Architecture

 The frontend (`bismuthfe`) is the external-facing entrypoint of the service, responsible for routing requests to assigned backends.